tumagonx/nwjs_docs_old/Mac-App-Store-Submission-Guideline.md

 Please also note, that Mac App Store require you to carefully fulfill its requirements when submitting an app, so your success depends on how carefully you follow the guides.

-If you have a question or a request about Mac App Store submission, please open an issue and mention @alexeyst or @johansatge who are glad to help as soon as they can.
+If you have a question or a request about Mac App Store submission, please open an issue and mention [*@alexeyst*](https://github.com/alexeyst) or [*@johansatge*](https://github.com/johansatge) who are glad to help as soon as they can.

 Good luck with getting your app published!

+Official Mac App Store support and this guide were made possible thanks to these people:

+* [Trevor Linton](https://github.com/trevorlinton) for his work on the compatibility between NW.js and the Mac App Store
+* [Johan Satgé](https://github.com/johansatge) for his work in summarizing and writing most of this guide and user support
+* [Alexey Stoletny](https://github.com/alexeyst) for maintaining custom Mac App Store builds, troubleshooting, user support and portions of this guide
+* [Roger Wang](https://github.com/rogerwang) for maintaining NW.js and introducing official Mac App Store support

 _Contents being added_